ghi-electronics/Documentation/software/tinyclr/tutorials/marshal.md

 # Marshal
 ---
-Marshal is a static class that provides two functions `ReadInt32` to read, and `WriteInt32` to write and modify some special peripheral's registers .
+Marshal is a static class that provides two functions `ReadInt32` to read, and `WriteInt32` to write and modify some special peripheral's registers.

 Example below shows how to use Marshal to read gpio input data register, and modify on gpio output data register to set pin PB0 to high: